stefanwinkel/katacoda-scenarios/hello-world/step2.md

 If a container defines a share of 768, while another defines a share  of 256, the first container will have 75% share with the other having  25% of the available share total.
 These numbers are due to the weighting  approach for CPU sharing instead of a fixed capacity.

 The first container will be allowed to have 75% of the share while the second is limited to 25%

+The my_stresser image should already have been build automatically when the shell in this step was initially launched.
+You can always rebuild from step1.
 ```
 docker run -d --name sc768 --cpuset-cpus 0 --cpu-shares 768 my_stresser
 docker run -d --name sc256 --cpuset-cpus 0 --cpu-shares 256 my_stresser